codewithharit/Evil-Eye/README.md

 # Evil-Eye
-Evil Eye is a tool for Audio steganography.
+Evil Eye is a tool for Audio Steganography.